uc-cdis/data-portal/docs/portal_config.md

       ],
       "linkFields": [ // optional; fields (must exist in "field" list above) to display as clickable buttons "url"
+      ],
+      "tickBox": [ // optional; fields (must exist in "field" list above) to display as checkboxes.
+This is used to filter items in the manifest.json download, for example if the user only wants a subset of files
+        "object_id"
       ]
     },
     "dropdowns": { // optional; lists dropdowns if you want to combine multiple buttons into one dropdown (ie. Download dropdown has Download Manifest and Download Clinical Data as options)